seb3s/kandesk/README.md

 ## Features set

-Kandesk is now a fully multilingual application and is waiting for your contribution to submit a new translation.
+Kandesk is a fully multilingual application.
+Please feel free to contribute to the project by submitting a new translation.

 ### Boards: